 This content is provided by Chambers.
 Learn more about our methodology

 Adroitly handles a diverse range of traditional and commercial chancery matters, demonstrating considerable strength in cases concerning trusts, professional liability and company law.
 His practice has led him to litigate or advise on matters in the Cayman Islands, Jersey, the Isle of Man, Bermuda and Singapore.
-He has recently been active in a number of intra-family disputes including high-value divorce proceedings.
+He is experienced in intra-family disputes including high-value divorce proceedings.

 Brian Green QC

 A market leader in chancery work who is regularly instructed by solicitors due to his ability to handle the most complex and high-profile litigation.
 He has a wide-ranging practice but proves particularly adept at cases concerning trusts and pensions.
-Of late he has handled matters in the Cayman Islands and Hong Kong.
+He has recently handled matters in Bermuda, Hong Kong and Jersey.